StephenbDennis/SmartController/README.md

 # Smart Controller
 This page contains information to set up the the smart controller system.
 This project was created as a capstone project for the USU Computer Engineering program.
-This project was done Stephen Dennis.
+This project was done by Stephen Dennis.

 ## Physical Setup
 This setup used the following hardware